Skip to content

 Conditional Workflows (polling-based):

-!schedule If I get an email about "urgent", @phone_agent call me
+!schedule Every 5 minutes, check if I got an email about "urgent"; if so, @phone_agent call me

-!schedule When Bitcoin drops below $40k, @crypto_agent notify me
+!schedule Every 10 minutes, check whether Bitcoin dropped below $40k; if so, @crypto_agent notify me

 Edit a Schedule